 Reverse Shoulder Replacement

 This approach is designed for patients who had a previous shoulder replacement that failed, and for patients with shoulder arthritis and massive rotator cuff tears.
-These patients have severe disability, loss of normal mechanics, and are unable to raise the arm away from the side beyond ninety degrees.
+These patients usually have severe disability, loss of normal mechanics, and are unable to raise the arm away from the side beyond ninety degrees.

 The reverse technique does not rely on the rotator cuff to move the arm.
 Instead, the deltoid muscle is used to move the arm.
-A reverse shoulder approach is the perfect solution when the damaged shoulder needs replacement parts, but there is not enough healthy tissue to stabilize the joint and move the arm.
+A reverse shoulder approach is the best solution when the damaged shoulder needs replacement parts, but there is not enough healthy tissue to stabilize the joint and move the arm.

 The board certified and fellowship trained orthopedic surgeons at Grossmont Orthopaedics in La Mesa, California routinely performs shoulder replacements and complex shoulder reconstructions.
 Contact us to schedule a consultation to get the correct diagnosis and learn about your treatment options.